-2. The fine print and the cuts should be carefully studied; and the student should be prepared, if called upon, to make drawings similar to those found in the lesson upon the blackboard.
+2. The fine print and the cuts should be earefully studied; and the student should be prepared, if ealled upon, to make drawings upon the blackboard similar to those found in the lessons.

-3. In studying the illustrations, the pupil should generally imagine himself to be looking South-the top of the book being North; the bottom South; the left hand East; and the right hand West.
+3. In studying the illustrations, the pupil should generally imagine himself to be looking South-the top of the book, held up before him, being North; the bottom South; the left hand East; and the right hand West.

-4. The teacher should call upon the several members of the class, in succession, to sketch the diagrams as they occur in the lesson, and to show how they illustrate the point under consideration-this explanation being in all cases extemporaneous.
+4. The teacher should eall upon the several members of the elass, in succession, to sketch the diagrams as they occur in the lesson, and to show how they illustrate the point under consideration-this explanation being in all eases extemporaneous.